 For our business listings please visit our Businesses for Sale in Toronto page.

 Seeking professional advice from business brokers can make the process of buying a new business easier, more efficient and much more enjoyable.
 Moreover, in the majority of cases, business brokers assisting buyers are paid by the sellers (not the buyers) and only after successful transactions.

 Entrepreneurship and business ownership offer unprecedented opportunities to experienced and talented individuals.
 Corporate job positions do not offer job security anymore.
 Corporations go through massive layoffs and suppress middle manager positions.
 They replace experienced managers with younger, more aggressive and less expensive employees.
 Small businesses are more flexible.
 They adapt better to business environment changes, resist economic downturns and thrive in economic booms.
 In addition, new technologies have made it easier and less expensive to manage small businesses.

 Few buyers apply a rigorous process when trying to purchase an existing business.
 Motivated buyers do their homework before starting the process.
 They do extensive research and learn about how to buy a profitable business.
 While very useful, learning through research is very time consuming and remains theoretical.
-Most research about buying businesses has been pursued in the U.S. A lot of the findings do not directly apply to the Canadian marketplace.
+Most research about buying businesses has been conducted in the United States.
+A lot of the findings do not directly apply to the Canadian marketplace.

 This lack of practical experience in buying a business costs a lot of time and money to potential business buyers.
 Some spend tremendous time and money looking for the perfect business opportunity.
 Looking for a business purchase is a full-time job.
 Sometimes the time spent looking for a business could be worth more than the price of the business itself, especially for skilled buyers who could earn a high wage in a regular job.